daniel-fv/daniel-fv.github.io/_pages/about.md

 I'm a Cloud Engineer experienced with Linux systems and networking administration.

-I specialize in Microsoft Azure and I'm certified as **Azure Solutions Architect Expert** and **Azure Administrator Associate**.
+I specialize in Microsoft Azure and I'm certified as **Azure Solutions Arch itect Expert** and **Azure Administrator Associate**.
 I love working on projects together, so feel free to reach out for collaboration!

 The purpose of this blog is to share information about my journey with cloud computing and specially documenting my pesonal experience using Azure.